Learn how to apply for aid and available grants.

 There are several types of scholarships available for new, incoming students and continuing students.
 Most require that students maintain a certain GPA and good standing with the college.

 Because grants and scholarships are limited, many students must rely on loans to cover at least some portion of college costs.
-Undergraduate and graduate students, as well as parents of undergraduate students may borrow money for education.
+Accelerated Undergraduate students may borrow money for education.
 In fact, approximately 80% of LBC’s aid recipients borrow educational loans.

-The following loans represent borrowing options, beginning with the best value and proceeding to other, less favorable loan options based on interest rates, loan terms and conditions and repayment options.
+The following steps represent borrowing options, beginning with the best value and proceeding to other, less favorable loan options based on interest rates, loan terms and conditions, and repayment options.
 These loan options may be used alone or in combination with each other.
-Select the loan links below for more information about each option.

 LBC is committed to providing students and their families with the best information regarding student borrowing.
 For that reason, we have adopted a Student Lending Code of Conduct.